-MetLife Inc. (MET), the largest U.S. life insurer, said second-quarter profit more than doubled on derivatives gains and growth in its international businesses including Japan.
+MetLife Inc. (MET:US), the largest U.S. life insurer, said second-quarter profit more than doubled on derivatives gains and growth in its international businesses including Japan.

-Net income (MET) available to common shareholders increased to $2.26 billion, or $2.12 a share, from $1.07 billion, or $1, a year earlier, the New York-based company said yesterday in a statement.
-Profit excluding some investing results was $1.33 a share, 9 cents more than the average estimate (MET) of 19 analysts surveyed by Bloomberg.
+Net income (MET:US) available to common shareholders increased to $2.26 billion, or $2.12 a share, from $1.07 billion, or $1, a year earlier, the New York-based company said yesterday in a statement.
+Profit excluding some investing results was $1.33 a share, 9 cents more than the average estimate (MET:US) of 19 analysts surveyed by Bloomberg.

 “Our underwriting discipline is paying off,” Kandarian, 60, said in the statement.
 “We’re successfully managing through the low-interest-rate environment.”